SaydRomey/ColorGame/docs/enemies.md

 Here, reality is a suggestion, identity is a costume, and the flowers ask questions you forget answering.

-Nothing is as it seems — and even that truth is suspicious.
+Nothing is as it Click to seems — and even that truth is suspicious.

 Myrrala’s enemies laugh as they strike.
 They dance, echo, mimic, and mislead.
 To survive is to remember what’s real… if anything is.

-<details><summary>See Myrrala's enemy list</summary>
+<details><summary>Click to see Myrrala's enemy list</summary>

 ---